lorisrossi/Python/README.md

 # Python
 Here I collect all my Python scripts.
-They are some of the exercises you can find in Udacity's course "Intro to Computer Science"
+Most of the code comes from Udacity courses.